harness/developer-hub/docs/platform/4_Role-Based-Access-Control/1-rbac-in-harness.md

 <details>
 <summary>Account</summary>
 The scope of an account is at the highest level, encompassing all the resources within the Harness subscription.
 It provides a way to manage billing, user authentication, and global settings for all the organizations and projects within the account.
 Users with the appropriate permissions can manage the account-level settings, including billing, subscription, and SSO configuration.

+Resources created in the account scope are available for use in all the organizations and projects within that account.
 </details>

 <details>
 <summary>Organization</summary>
 The scope of an organization is used to group related projects, resources, and users within a specific domain or business unit.
 It provides a way to manage resources and permissions specific to a particular organization.
 Users with the appropriate permissions can manage organization-level settings, including the creation of projects and user groups, and assigning access policies to those user groups.

+Resources created in the organization scope are available for use in all the projects within that organization.
 </details>

 <details>
 <summary>Project</summary>
 The scope of a project is used to group related resources, such as applications, pipelines, and environments.
 It provides a way to manage resources and permissions specific to a particular project.
 Users with the appropriate permissions can manage project-level settings, including the creation of pipelines, environments, and infrastructure definitions.

+Resources created in the project scope are only available in that project.
 </details>

-To know more about organizations and projects, see [Create Organizations and Projects](../organizations-and-projects/create-an-organization.md).

-## Overview of the resources and entities in Harness

-The Harness platform has many entities like delegates, secrets, connectors, and pipelines.

-For more information on delegates, go to [Harness Delegate](../../getting-started/harness-platform-architecture.md#harness-platform-components).

-For more information on these entities, go to [Key concepts](../../getting-started/learn-harness-key-concepts.md).

-You can create resources in Harness in the following scopes:
-- Account: These resources are created in the account scope and are available for use in all the organizations and projects within that account.
-- Organization: These resources are created within the scope of a specific organization and are available for use in all the projects within that organization.
-- Project: These resources are created within the scope of a specific project and are only available in that project.

-### Scope of the resources

 The scope at which you create resources depends on the level of control and visibility you require.